-Hyzon, a U.S.-based hydrogen fuel cell system manufacturer and technology developer, has announced the completion of a successful trial of its refuse collection Fuel Cell Electric Truck (FCET) with Mt.
+Hyzon, a U.S.-based hydrogen fuel cell system manufacturer and technology developer, has completed a successful trial of its refuse collection Fuel Cell Electric Truck (FCET) with Mt.
 Diablo Resource Recovery (MDRR), a waste and recycling management firm based in Concord, California.

 The trial tested the hydrogen-powered vehicles—developed in partnership with New Way Trucks—on routes in parts of California, including Concord, Pittsburg, Oakley, Rio Vista and parts of unincorporated Contra Costa.